How to Get Over-the-Counter Antibiotics Without Going to a Doctor?

 • Bacterial vaginosis

-Sharing antibiotics or taking antibiotics prescribed to someone else for a similar or different condition is not the best decision.
-Similarly, the same antibiotics cannot be used each time as they may not be the proper medication for the infection.
+Sharing or taking antibiotics prescribed to someone else for a similar or different condition is not the best decision.
+Similarly, you cannot use the same antibiotics each time as they may not be the proper medication for the infection.

-Antibiotics also referred to as antibacterials, are potent medications that destroy bacteria or halt their growth.
-Many topical over-the-counter medicines for infection are used to treat minor cuts, scrapes and burns.
-A prescription isn’t usually required for these.
-Although, for more potent topical or oral antibiotics, a prescription from a doctor is necessary.
+Antibiotics, or antibacterials, are potent medications that destroy bacteria or halt their growth.
+Many topical over-the-counter medicines for infection treat minor cuts, scrapes, and burns.
+Also, these medicines don’t require a prescription.
+However, a prescription from a doctor is necessary for more potent topical or oral antibiotics.
 Despite the contrary belief, oral antibiotics do require a prescription.
-There aren’t any over-the-counter antibiotics for strep throat, otc antibiotics for tooth infection, or over-the-counter antibiotics for covid.
+There aren’t any over-the-counter antibiotics for strep throat, otc antibiotics for tooth infection, or over-the-counter antibiotics for COVID.

 Your doctor will enquire about your symptoms and medical history and may order additional tests to determine the best antibiotics to help treat your condition.

 There are numerous types of antibiotics.
-Your doctor will prescribe the one that is best suited to treat the infection.
+Your doctor will prescribe the best suited to treat the infection.
 Some commonly prescribed antibiotics include:

-All antibiotics have certain benefits and side effects.
-Antibiotics are notorious for causing gut microbiome imbalance, resulting in gastrointestinal symptoms such as vomiting, nausea or diarrhea.
+All antibiotics have specific benefits and side effects.
+Antibiotics are notorious for causing gut microbiome imbalance, resulting in gastrointestinal symptoms such as vomiting, nausea, or diarrhea.
 Additionally, they can interact with other medications.
-Therefore, a prescription is required considering the complexity of oral antibiotics use.
+Therefore, a prescription is essential due to the complexity of oral antibiotic use.

 Different antibiotics are effective against various bacteria.
 That is why, for specific targeted treatment, it is vital to consult a doctor for proper diagnosis and the most appropriate treatment.

-Although certain antibiotics are preferred over others, they are effective against multiple bacteria and can treat a wide range of ailments.
-Antibiotics are usually specific for a particular type of bacteria and, therefore, cannot be interchangeably used to treat all kinds of bacterial infection.
+Although certain antibiotics are preferred over others, they are effective against multiple bacteria and can treat many ailments.
+Usually, antibiotics target a particular type of bacteria and, as a result, cannot treat all bacterial infections interchangeably.

 Some oral antibiotics commonly prescribed include: